<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1626856382024450&amp;ev=PageView&amp;noscript=1">

 Professional learning and development for you and your team

 Looking for opportunities to “sharpen the saw” and invest in yourself and your team over the summer and beyond?
 CJP is compiling a number of virtual opportunities and resources to assist.
+Some examples of what’s on our resource hub for you and your team:

 CJP’s Hineni Volunteer Network